This Is What Trail Town Residents Want Thru-Hikers to Know

 Start planning to hike these in-progress U.S. trails in 2022.

-Plan your next big hike with this map of America's most-loved long trails.
+Plan your next big hike with this map of America's best long trails.

 With over 30 years of thru-hiking and section-hiking long trails all over the country (but never the PCT), Andy Niekamp is definitely the voice of experience.
 Backpacker sat down with him to find out his tips, tricks, and favorite gear.